 ON THIS PAGE: You will find out more about the factors that increase the chance of developing this type of cancer.
 In addition, this page includes information on how to reduce your risk of getting anal cancer.
 To see other pages, use the menu on the side of your screen.

 A risk factor is anything that increases a person’s chance of developing cancer.
 Although risk factors often influence the development of cancer, most do not directly cause cancer.
 Some people with several risk factors never develop cancer, while others with no known risk factors do.
 However, knowing your risk factors and talking about them with your doctor may help you make more informed lifestyle and health care choices.

 The following factors may raise a person’s risk of developing anal cancer:

-Human papillomavirus (HPV) infection.
+- Human papillomavirus (HPV) infection .
 Research indicates that infection with this virus is a risk factor for anal cancer.
 HPV is most commonly passed from person to person during sexual activity.
-There are different types, or strains, of HPV, and some strains are more strongly linked with certain types of cancer.
+There are different types, or strains, of HPV.
+Some strains are more strongly linked with certain types of cancer.
 HPV vaccines protect against certain specific strains of the virus.

 - Age.
 Most people diagnosed with anal cancer are between age 50 and 80.

 - Frequent anal irritation.
 Frequent anal redness, swelling, and soreness may increase the risk of developing anal cancer.

-Anal fistula.
-An anal fistula is an abnormal tunnel between the anal canal and the outer skin of the anus that often drains pus or liquid, which can soil or stain clothing.
+- Anal fistula.
+An anal fistula is an abnormal tunnel between the anal canal and the outer skin of the anus.
+The tunnel often drains pus or liquid, which can soil or stain clothing.
 An anal fistula may irritate the outer tissues or cause discomfort.
 An anal fistula may increase the risk of developing anal cancer.

-Cigarette smoking .
-Smoking tobacco can cause harm throughout the body, because chemicals from the smoke can enter the bloodstream and affect nearly every organ and tissue in the body.
+- Cigarette smoking .
+Smoking tobacco can cause harm throughout the body.
+Chemicals from the smoke can enter the bloodstream and affect nearly every organ and tissue in the body.
 Smokers are about eight times more likely to develop anal cancer than nonsmokers.